 The Authority entered into two separate Swap Agreements with respect to the 1998B Bonds having an aggregate notional amount of \$123,100,000 (collectively, the "1998 Swap Agreements").
-The aggregate notional amount of the 1998 Bonds.
+The aggregate notional amount of the 1998 Swap Agreements are expected to at all times match the outstanding principal amount of the 1998B Bonds.
 Each of the 1998 Swap Agreements provides that on January 1 and July 1 of each year commencing July 1, 1999 and ending January 1, 2017, the 1998 Swap Providers will pay to the Authority an amount equal to the amount of interest accruing on the 1998 Bonds and the Authority will pay to the respective counterparty (collectively, the "1998 Swap Providers") a fixed rate of interest.
 The 1998 Swap Agreements provide further that, upon the occurrence of certain events, the amounts payable by the 1998 Swap Providers under the 1998 Swap Agreements shall equal the Alternative Floating Rate (as defined in the 1998 Swap Agreements), which may be different than the interest rate on the 1998B Bonds.
 The 1998 Swap Agreements may be terminated at any time at the option of the Authority and may be terminated by either party, as applicable, following the occurrence of certain events of default or other termination events.
-Based upon market conditions prevailing at the time of any termination, the amount of any such termination payments payable by the 1998 Swap Providers to the Authority to the 1998
+Based upon market conditions prevailing at the time of any termination, the amount of any such termination payments payable by the Authority to the 1998 Swap Providers, or by the 1998 Swap Providers to the Authority, may be substantial.